sframe-wg/sframe/draft-ietf-sframe-enc.md

 Nonetheless, without these mitigations, an application that makes use of short tags will be at heightened risk of forgery attacks.
-In many cases, it is simpler to use full-size tags and tolerate slightly higher-bandwidth usage rather than to add the additional defenses necessary to safely use short tags.
+In many cases, it is simpler to use full-size tags and tolerate slightly higher bandwidth usage rather than to add the additional defenses necessary to safely use short tags.

 # IANA Considerations